chaseedge/udacity-game-gold-fish/README.md

 Game has a bias towards whoever goes first.

+##Scoring
+The game is over when the first player runs out of cards or reaches the target number of matches.
+The scoreboard shows users rankings and is sorted by wins.

 ##ToDo List:
 - Implement tie feature
 - Change scoreboard to a win ratio (currently number of wins behind 1st)